Nosa will date any man for the right price. Find out why.

 Photo cropped from pixabay.com

-The truth, the lie, and the dare, my new novel CLICK TO BUY NOW
+My latest title The truth, the lie, and the dare, still selling on okadabooks CLICK TO BUY NOW

 Or check out my awesome prices on Amazon.com all books less than a dollar each.